Aim of this information

 Below you will find links to useful websites relating to this page.
 More specific details (including addresses and telephone numbers) of some of the organisations listed below can be found here.

-- Disclosure and Barring Service carry out standard and enhanced criminal record checks.
+- Disclosure and Barring Service carries out basic, standard and enhanced criminal record checks.

 - Open Book aims to improve equality in and access to higher education for the broad population who perhaps for institutional, structural and cultural reasons would not consider higher education or would find barriers to their aspirations in approaching the higher education sector.
 The Project’s target group includes ex-offenders, people with a history of mental health issues, recovering addicts and single parents.

-- Institute for People with Criminal Records – The Institute’s mission is to engage diverse stakeholders, including collaborations with the business and law enforcement communities, to advance equal justice in various ways.
+- Institute for People with Criminal Records – American website – The Institute’s mission is to engage diverse stakeholders, including collaborations with the business and law enforcement communities, to advance equal justice in various ways.

 - Practical self-help information – More information on universities and colleges and the Rehabilitation of Offenders Act.